OreoByte/Manual_Recon/README.md

 ## Work In Progress

+Manual Recon is a interactive cheat sheet with a variety of example

 ```perl
  __  __       _   _          _    _       ____       ____      _   _ _
 |  \/  | __ _| \ | |_   _   / \  | |     |  _ \ ___ / ___|___ | \ | | |